 Our Freshwater Amphipod breeding pack has everything you need to get you started.
 It includes adult and sub-adult amphipods a thriving handful of macroalgae.

 Amphipods are typically less than 10 millimetres long, among the more beneficial freshwater invertebrates we can introduce to our freshwater aquarium tanks, Aquatic Live Food’s supply Australian Plankton freshwater amphipods are prodigious grazers of microalgae and macroalgae.

-Amphipods help control the growth of nuisance algae that might otherwise reach take over levels.
+Amphipods help control the growth of algae that might otherwise reach takeover levels.
 Freshwater amphipods are beneficial in the main tank.
-They breed easily in captivity but will not overpopulate your system, being limited by space and available food.
-These eggs develop into swimming larvae which are released directly into the water column in the aquarium.
-Many types of fishes feed on Amphipods, including bettas and many others.
+This species breeds easily in captivity.
+Amphipods will not overpopulate your system as they are limited by space and available food.
+These eggs will develop into swimming larvae which will then be released directly into the water column in the aquarium.
+Many types of fishes feed on these critters, including bettas and many others.

 Please use only captive-bred organisms in your aquarium.
 Mature females bear a marsupium, or brood pouch, which holds their eggs while they are fertilized, and until the young are ready to hatch.
 As the female ages, she produces more eggs in each brood.
 There are no larval stages; the eggs will hatch directly into a juvenile form and will reach sexual maturity after 6 moults.